wesley-doelinger/custom-libraries-on-canary/README.md

 Nice!
 It works!

 Not so fast...
-There is a second gotcha here.
+There is a third gotcha here.

 Let's add the aws stuff, pack everything on a zip file, create a canary and see what happens: